+Follow up

-We have made a recommendation about ensuring moving and handling competency assessments are carried out.
-Follow up We will continue to monitor information we receive about the service, which will help inform when we next inspect.
-For more details, please see the full report which is on the CQC website at www.cqc.org.uk The five questions we ask about services and what we found We always ask the following five questions of services.
+We will continue to monitor information we receive about the service, which will help inform when we next inspect.
+For more details, please see the full report which is on the CQC website at www.cqc.org.uk

-Harmony Homecare (NW) Limited

-Detailed findings
+The five questions we ask about services and what we found

+We always ask the following five questions of services.

+Is the service safe?
+Good •

+The service was safe.

+Details are in our safe findings below.

+Is the service well-led?
+Good

+Is the service well-led?
+The service was well-led.
+Good •

 Background to this inspection

 The inspection

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 (the Act) as part of our regulatory functions.
 We checked whether the provider was meeting the legal requirements and regulations associated with the Act.
 We looked at the overall quality of the service and provided a rating for the service under the Health and Social Care Act 2008.

 Inspection team

-The inspection was carried out by 1 inspector and an Expert by Experience.
-An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.
+The inspection was carried out by 1 inspector.

 Service and service type

 This service is a domiciliary care agency.
 It provides personal care to people living in their own houses and flats.

 Registered Manager

 This service is required to have a registered manager.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided.

 At the time of our inspection, there was a registered manager in post.

-Notice of inspection This inspection was announced.
+Notice of inspection

+This inspection was announced.
 We gave the service 48 hours' notice of the inspection.
 This was because we needed to be sure that the provider or registered manager would be in the office to support the inspection.
-Inspection activity was carried out between 31 May and 21 June 2023.
-What we did before the inspection We reviewed information we had received about the service since the last inspection.
+Inspection activity was carried out between 22 and 30 June 2023.

+What we did before the inspection

+We reviewed information we had received about the service since the last inspection.
 We sought feedback from the local authority who work with the service.
 We used the information the provider sent us in the provider information return (PIR).
 This is information providers are required to send us annually with key information about their service, what they do well, and improvements they plan to make.
 We used all this information to plan our inspection.

-During the inspection We spoke with 4 people who used service and 7 relatives about their experience of the care provided, as well as 7 members of staff.
+During the inspection

+We spoke with 2 people who used the service and 2 relatives about their experience of the care provided.
+We also spoke with 5 members of staff including the registered manager, deputy manager, care coordinator and 2 support workers.

 We reviewed a range of records.
-This included care plans, medication records, recruitment information, staff training records and records associated with the provider's quality monitoring systems.
+This included 3 care plans, 3 staff recruitment files, staff training records and records associated with the provider's quality monitoring systems.

 Is the service safe?